rbalicki2/chameleon/README.md

 )
 ```

-`contextReducer(initialContext, { type: 'INCREMENT_SECTION_DEPTH'})` is reused in both cases, and Chameleon JS makes sure to reuse that intermediate result!
+`contextReducer(initialContext, { type: 'INCREMENT_SECTION_DEPTH'})` is reused in both cases, and Chameleon makes sure to reuse that intermediate result!